Apply for an I-20 or DS-2019

 Once we receive your application we will start working on your I-20 or DS-2019.
 We’ll email you if your application is missing anything so make sure to check your NYU email while you’re waiting for your document.

 Approximately 2 weeks after submitting a complete application, you should receive your I-20.
-In response to Covid-19, US government guidance indicates that any I-20 produced can now be sent to students via email until further notice.
-OGS will send digitally signed I-20s to students’ NYU email account.
+You will receive your digitally signed I-20 to your NYU email account.
 This should be considered the original I-20.
-DS-2019s will continue to be shipped via UPS.
+DS-2019s must be shipped via UPS.

 Once you’ve received your I-20 or DS-2019, you will need to pay a SEVIS fee to the US Department of Homeland Security.
 In order to pay, complete the Form I-901 along with the payment via mail or the Internet (dependents in F-2 or J-2 status are not required to pay the fee).
 The SEVIS fee must be paid at least 3 business days prior to a visa interview or the filing of the change of status application in the US.
 Learn more about the SEVIS fee.